Nelydia Senrose

-Nik Zaris Nelydia Binti Nik Sen (born 30 July 1994), better known by her stage name Nelydia Senrose, is a Malaysian actress.
+Datin Hajah Nik Zaris Nelydia Binti Nik Sen (born 30 July 1994), better known by her stage name Nelydia Senrose, is a Malaysian actress.
 She debuted in 2007 and actively appeared in a few television dramas and popular in the drama Setia Hujung Nyawa as Ersalina, Bukan Kerana Aku Tak Cinta as Hannah Mastura dan Lafazkan Kalimah Cintamu as Tengku Aqilah.

 Acting career

 At the age of 13, Nelydia Senrose began her acting career by playing the supporting role Melissa in TV3's primetime series Spa Q.

 Her breakthrough as an actress came when she starred with Amar Asyraf in Setia Hujung Nyawa, a drama series based on the novel of the same title where she played Ersalina.

 In 2018, she appeared in two television series—the first of two is Lafazkan Kalimah Cintamu, based on a 2010 novel of the same name where she played Tengku Aqilah, opposite Farid Kamil as Tengku Ryan Ameer.
 She was later cast as Ara in Cinta Tiada Ganti, a remake of 2003 Filipino telenovela, Sana'y Wala Nang Wakas.